malc-u/SomeoneKnowsSomething/README.md

 ## Project purpose

-As a passionate book reader as well as a fan of all types of psychological and crime films/series I realized that due to family/work commitments I hadn't got much  time to concentrate on reading and watching TV but at the same time I used to spend roughly 2 - 2.5 hrs daily in the car - commuting.
-Although there is such a thing as audiobooks I found that podcast(better structured and in relatively short episodes) is a better choice.
-Podcasts gave me great opportunity of mixing business with pleasure.
+**As a passionate book reader** as well as a fan of all types of psychological and crime films/series I realized that due to family/work commitments **I hadn't got much  time to concentrate on reading and watching TV but at the same time I used to spend roughly 2 - 2.5 hrs daily in the car - commuting**.
+Although there is such a thing as audiobooks **I found that podcast**(better structured and in relatively short episodes) **is a better choice**.
+Podcasts **gave me great opportunity of mixing business with pleasure**.

-Despite this I quickly realised that finding a good podcast was a challenge in itself.
+Despite this I quickly realised that **finding a good podcast was a challenge** in itself.
 It meant scrolling through a podcast app, trying to listen to something only to realize after 1 episode that this wasn't the right thing.
-Another option was to search internet for top charts created by journalists for newspapers or web portals.
+Another option was to **search internet** for top charts created by journalists for newspapers or web portals.

 While the first option was very easy to navigate, after couple of uses suggested content was pretty much similar to what I have just finished.
 Second option was giving me the chance to broaden the content however it meant searching internet for mentioned titles.

-This page recommends limited number of content to unregistered users however it gives opportunity for a register user to check another user's favourite podcasts and to see all content added by them split into 3 categories - depending on the podcast origin.
+**This page recommends limited number of content to unregistered users** however it **gives** opportunity for **a registered user** to check another user's favourite podcasts and to see **all content added by them split into 3 categories** - depending on the podcast origin.
 It also gives registered user opportunity to access podcast website - via a button - and explore ways of listing to it directly from there.

 ### Site visitor goals